Starlya/sponge/writeups/lab0.md

 My name: Maelya SARFATI

+My student number : 49004137

 My SUNet ID: [your sunetid here]

-I collaborated with: [list sunetids here]

 This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+I did not attend the lab session.

 My secret code from section 2.1 was: 495af41537

 - Optional: I had unexpected difficulty with: [describe]

-- Optional: I think you could make this lab better by: [describe]

 - Optional: I was surprised by: [describe]